Active Disturbance Rejection Control

 GitHub Repository: MRGilak/Active-Disturbance-Rejection-Controller

-MATLAB, Simulink and Python implementation of Active Disturbance Rejection Control with Extended State Observer, Tracking Differentiator, input delay compensation, and control saturation.
+This repository contains Python, C++, MATLAB, and Simulink implementation of Active Disturbance Rejection Control with Extended State Observer (ESO), Tracking Differentiator (TD), input delay compensation, control saturation, and support for optional use of the cascaded structure.

-Note: You can install the Python implementation using
+Note: Good news!
+You can install the Python implementation using

 pip install adrc